-When I was in my early twenties and starting to learn about spirituality, I was very keen on learning affirmations.
-Affirmations, which are simple phrases, mantras, or recitations, can help you to think positively, to overcome negative thoughts, and to change your beliefs.
+When I was in my early twenties and starting to learn about spirituality, I was very keen on learning affirmation meditation, which is basically about focusing the mind on simple phrases, mantras, or recitations that can help you to think positively, to get rid of bad thoughts, and to change your beliefs.

 You might have heard of affirmations from self-help books, like those of Norman Vincent Peale (The Power of Positive Thinking) and Louise Hay (Trust Life).